 Applicants that are states, units of local governments, Tribal governments, or courts are required to enter into a formal partnership with: 1) one or more victim service provider(s) that have a documented history of serving victims of domestic violence, dating violence, sexual assault, and/or stalking, and 2) other governmental entities that are necessary for the implementation of the proposed project.
 A victim service provider must be involved in the development and implementation of the project.
-See Eligibility Information Section for the definition of "victim service provider."
-Note that this requirement can be satisfied by partnering with a culturally specific organization, Tribal organization, or population specific organization that meets the definition of "victim service provider."
+See Eligibility Information for the definition of "victim service provider."